meliskarci/CLTV_Forecast_with_BG_NBD_and_Gamma_Gamma/README.md

-# Result of CLTV Estimation study with BG/NBD and Gamma-Gamma
+# Result of CLTV estimation study with BG/NBD and Gamma-Gamma

 Our recommendations to the marketing department for our A Segment customers: